benedekrozemberczki/datasets/README.md

 ### Description
 <p align="justify">
 The ego-nets of Eastern European users collected from the music streaming service Deezer in February 2020.
+Nodes are users and edges are mutual follower relationships.
 The related task is the prediction of gender for the ego node in the graph./p>

 ### Link